zaynahxc/pxt-microbit/docs/device/windows-app/troubleshoot.md

 ### ~

+### ~ alert

+#### Windows app deprecation

+MakeCode Windows app is being deprecated.
+Support for the Windows app will end after June 2022.
+Please move to using the web-based browser version of MakeCode at https://makecode.microbit.org.
+See the [Windows app](/windows-app) page for more information.

+As an alternative, you can use the [MakeCode Offline App](/offline-app).

+### ~

 ## Step 1: Check your cable

 Make sure that your @boardname@ is connected to your computer with a micro USB cable.
 You should see a **MICROBIT** drive appear in Windows Explorer when it's connected.